Faculty-Specific Policies & Resources

 - For New Faculty: Benefits and Resources for New Hires; UW College of Engineering site

-- New Employee Orientation: UW Faculty, Librarian, & Academic Staff; UW Academic Human Resources site
+- New Employee Information: UW Faculty, Librarian, & Academic Staff; UW Academic Human Resources site

 - Faculty Fellows Program; Center for Teaching and Learning site